Have you ever re-read your resume just before sending it out, wondering whether it is the best it can be?

 Three tips for getting the most out of sample job descriptions.

-There are three important take-aways that you should gain from spending time on job description research.
+There are three important take-aways that job seekers should gain from spending time on job description research.

 1. Look for patterns in tasks and critical skills.
-What seems to be most important to the hiring manager?
+What seems to be most important to the hiring manager or employer?
 What will define your ability to succeed?

 3. Connect with people in the role you are considering or directly above it.
 LinkedIn can prove to be an excellent source of introductions and connections for professional networking and research.
 The insights and feedback from individuals who have personal experience with the role you are considering can boost your confidence and help you prepare for the interview.

 There is one other benefit of reviewing sample job descriptions that is often left out of consideration.
 Reading them can give you the right words and focus points to describe your current job during the interview.
 It can also highlight how your past experience has prepared you for the challenges of the new position.
 By presenting your past work history in a way that logically supports your next step, you can tell a more compelling personal story, better connect with the hiring manager and touch on the right success factors.